Filter Content

 Year 7 & 8 Report

-Thank you for your continued support.
-Please don’t hesitate to contact me at cfell0@eq.edu.au if I can support you or your child in any way.
+It’s shaping up to be a busy and exciting few weeks ahead.
+As always, thank you for your continued support, and please don’t hesitate to contact me at cfell0@eq.edu.au if I can help you or your child in any way.

 Vocational & Industry Pathways (VIP) News